Post job

 A Real Estate Paralegal helps real estate lawyers with a variety of tasks, such as offering advice to clients, doing research, and preparing documents.
 They collaborate with landlords, housing managers, or other real estate personnel.

-As far as similarities go, this is where it ends because a legal administrator responsibility requires skills such as "veterans," "powerpoint," "management system," and "data entry."
+While similarities exist, there are also some differences between legal administrators and real estate paralegal.
+For instance, legal administrator responsibilities require skills such as "veterans," "powerpoint," "management system," and "data entry."
 Whereas a real estate paralegal is skilled in "estoppel," "affidavits," "real estate transactions," and "lenders."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A Contractor-Paralegal works for a law firm or corporate legal department for a specified amount of time, or for a specified task.
 They can be specialized in the entertainment industry or in providing services to healthcare companies and insurance providers.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that legal administrator responsibilities requires skills like "veterans," "management system," "data entry," and "life insurance."
-But a contractor-paralegal might use skills, such as, "discovery responses," "contract database," "contract review," and "non-disclosure agreements."
+For example, resumes show us that legal administrator responsibilities requires skills like "veterans," "management system," "data entry," and "life insurance."
+But a contractor-paralegal might use other skills in their typical duties, such as, "discovery responses," "contract database," "contract review," and "non-disclosure agreements."

 A Corporate Paralegal helps attorneys gather information and materials in preparation for different kinds of cases, hearings, or meetings.
 They also work in the legal departments of large corporations and for government agencies.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from legal administrators resumes, they are more likely to have skills like "veterans," "powerpoint," "law firm," and "data entry."
-But a corporate paralegal might have skills like "corporate governance," "mergers," "securities," and "excellent organizational."
+The required skills of the two careers differ considerably.
+For example, legal administrators are more likely to have skills like "veterans," "powerpoint," "law firm," and "data entry."
+But a corporate paralegal is more likely to have skills like "corporate governance," "mergers," "securities," and "excellent organizational."

-Corporate paralegals typically study at similar levels compared with legal administrators.
+Corporate paralegals earn the best pay in the finance industry, where they command an average salary of $76,737.
+Legal administrators earn the highest pay from the government industry, with an average salary of $54,616.Most corporate paralegals achieve a similar degree level compared to legal administrators.
 For example, they're 2.1% less likely to graduate with a Master's Degree, and 1.0% less likely to earn a Doctoral Degree.

 Law clerks are employees in a legal firm who handle clerical tasks for the office.
 They handle the office's official phone lines, answering incoming calls, and making outgoing calls.
 They also field office correspondence, often receiving incoming mail and distributing them to their addressees.
 They manage office documents and ensure that they are correctly filed and labeled in their respective storage bins.
 Law clerks help make office life more comfortable because they make sure that the office is running well.
 They also manage appointments and office calendars.